Final Platform Layer 1.0.0

 Note

-The exchange atomics is identical to Store, except that the exchange atomics will return the previous value before the change.
+The exchange atomic is identical to Store, except that it returns the previous value before the change.

 Store